Back to the Blog

 • Watchtower: the node providing the service, watching the blockchain, and responding to channel breaches on behalf of its clients.

-• Clients: lightning nodes that connect to a watchtower and are safeguarded by it.
+• Clients: Lightning nodes that connect to a watchtower and are safeguarded by it.

 • Breach transaction: the cheater transaction, a revoked commitment transaction.